Man Utd news: Paul Pogba beats his goal tally from last 17 games under Jose Mourinho | Goal.com

 Paul Pogba has scored more goals in three games under Ole Gunnar Solskjaer than he did in his last 17 appearances for Jose Mourinho.

-The France international netted his fourth goal since Solskjaer was appointed as interim boss by United, giving the Reds a 2-0 lead over Bournemouth at Old Trafford on Sunday after he had netted the opener earlier.
+The France international netted his fourth goal since Solskjaer was appointed interim boss by United, giving the Reds a 2-0 lead over Bournemouth at Old Trafford on Sunday after he had netted the opener.
 The goal also saw him become the first United player to net consecutive Premier League braces since Wayne Rooney in December 2012.

+He is now on four goals and three assists for December, making it the most productive month of his entire top-flight career so far.

 Pogba had been in poor form under previous manager Mourinho, who was sacked earlier this month following the 3-1 defeat to Liverpool, and consistently rowed with the Portuguese during his time in Manchester.